Danish National School of Performing Arts

-The Danish National School of Performing Arts (Danish: Den Danske Scenekunstskole) is an artistic educational institution governed by the Danish Ministry of Culture.
-The school offers higher education and continuing education within performing arts.
-Based in Denmark, the school has campuses in Aarhus, Fredericia, Holstebro, Copenhagen and Odense.
+The Danish National School of Performing Arts (Den Danske Scenekunstskole), also known as DASPA, is an artistic educational institution governed by the Danish Ministry of Culture since 2015, made up of amalgamated performing arts schools across the country.
+The DASPA offers higher education and continuing education performing arts courses.
+The school has campuses in Aarhus, Fredericia, Holstebro, Copenhagen, and Odense.

 History

-The Danish National School of Performing Arts (DASPA) was established in 2015 when all the Danish performing arts educations were unified in one school.
-Former performance institutions included Aarhus Theatre School, Odense Teater school, Aarhus Theater Playwright School, The Danish Musical Academy in Fredericia, Odsherred Theater School and the National Performing Arts School.
+The DASPA was established in 2015 when all the Danish performing arts colleges were unified in one school.
+Former performance institutions included Aarhus Theatre School (Acting), Aarhus Theatre Playwright School, Odense Teater school, the Danish Musical Academy in Fredericia, Odsherred Teater School in Nykøbing Sjælland, and the National Performing Arts School (Statens Scenekunstskole).

-The School offers educational programmes at BA, MFA, and diploma level.